mclevey/CV/cv_mclevey.md

 \ind John McLevey.
 2014.
 "Think Tanks, Funding, and the Politics of Policy Knowledge in Canada." *Canadian Review of Sociology / Revue canadienne de sociologie*.
 51(1):54-75.

-# In Progress

 <!-- ## Revise & Resubmit -->

-## Revise & Resubmit / Under Review
+## Revise & Resubmit (Revisions Submitted)

 \ind Owen Gallupe, John McLevey, and Sarah Brown.
 "Selection or Influence?
 A Meta-Analysis of the Association between Peer and Personal Offending."
 Revise and Resubmit at the *Journal of Quantitative Criminology*.

-## Manuscripts Close to Submission

-\ind John McLevey, Mark Stoddart, and *Yixi Yang*.
-"The Oil-Tourism Interface in International Media: A Systematic Comparison of Norway, Scotland, and Newfoundland and Labrador."
+##  Under Review

 \ind John McLevey, *Alexander Graham*, *Reid McIlroy-Young*, *Pierson Browne*, and Kathryn S. Plaisance.
 "Intellectual Status and disciplinary boundaries: A statistical network analysis of the relationships between philosophy of science and the sciences."
+Under review at *Scientometrics*.

 \ind John McLevey, *Alexander Graham*, and *Pierson Browne*.
 "Network Structure and the 'Chain of Trust' in Free/Libre Open Source Software Development: The Case of Linux."
+Under review at *Science, Technology, and Human Values*.

+## Manuscripts Close to Submission

+\ind John McLevey, Mark Stoddart, and *Yixi Yang*.
+"The Oil-Tourism Interface in International Media: A Systematic Comparison of Norway, Scotland, and Newfoundland and Labrador."

+# Book Proposal in Progress

+\ind Mark Stoddart, Alice Mattoni, and John McLevey. *The Oil-Tourism Interface: Nature-based Tourism and Offshore Oil Industry in the North Atlantic*.
+Book proposal in progress for submission to Palgrave MacMillan.
+Proposal submission planned for late winter or early spring 2018.

 # Policy Reports